-Themed gift baskets make amazing, affordable, memorable gifts.
+Themed gift baskets make amazing, affordable, and memorable gifts.
 The key is to pick the items carefully and to pay attention to the presentation.
 Here is a complete list of our very favorite gift basket ideas for everyone on your list, plus money-saving tips and tricks on assembling DIY gift baskets!

 Costs can rack up quickly when you fill a big, beautiful basket with a little of this and a little of that.
 When all is said and done, that stuffed basket might blow your Christmas gift-giving budget to the moon.

 How to Choose a Basket

-Remember, a big basket is going to cost more to fill, and if you choose not to fill it, then it looks sad and you look cheap.
-(Seriously.
+Remember, a big basket is going to cost more to fill, and if you choose not to fill it, then it looks sad and you look cheap (Seriously.
 It does.
-You do.)
-No, a better rule to live by is 'smaller basket filled large.'
+You do.).

-Okay, we we've decided to go smaller with our basket choice, but even those can be expensive, so the trick is to find good--and cheap--alternatives.
-Here are some that come to mind:
+Okay, so you’ve decided to go smaller with your basket choice, but even those can be expensive.
+The trick is to find good cheap alternatives.

 - Re-gift from past gift baskets.
 Don’t worry; nobody is going to know.
 Unless you re-gift to the giver, and that’s just tacky.